-In line with this, the International Federation has strongly invested in bringing new modern technologies to assist referees with the highest possible conditions.
+In line with this, the FIVB has strongly invested in bringing new modern technologies to assist referees with the highest possible conditions.
 These include the "electronic scoresheet", the "wireless referee communication", and the "challenge system" - all are excellent tools for helping our referees to serve our sport at the highest possible level of competence.
 The challenge here is that referees need to understand that even if technology is there to support them, their personal commitment and existing expertise is also vital.
 Embracing this new approach requires a spirit of progress and responsibility.
 Technology will only help if you know how to use it.

-Referees must pay particular attention to several relevant highlights on the criteria for enforcing the Rules of the Game maintaining both consistency and universal criteria at all times.
+Referees must pay particular attention to several relevant highlights on the criteria for enforcing the Official Rules, maintaining both consistency and universal criteria at all times.
 The quality of officiating in these particular areas is a key factor in the successful communication to all parties of the criteria and the objectives defined by the FIVB (players, officials, spectators, television, media, and promoters).

-It is with this in mind that we strongly recommend that you read carefully this document and understand its main areas of emphasis while applying the spirit and meaning of these during your officiating throughout the season, a very important one as we start a new Olympic Qualification period leading towards Tokyo 2020.
+It is with this in mind that we strongly recommend that you read carefully this document and understand its main areas of emphasis while applying the spirit and meaning of these during your officiating.